 Why Choose Valley for Cardio-Oncology?

-- Advanced cancer plus heart care: We offer leading-edge cancer care in partnership with specialists from Mount Sinai — combined with advanced heart care that is affiliated with the Cleveland Clinic.
+- Advanced cancer plus heart care: We offer leading-edge cancer care in partnership with specialists from Mount Sinai — combined with advanced heart care in alliance with Cleveland Clinic's Heart, Vascular & Thoracic Institute.
 That means you have three times the expertise throughout your seamless treatment.

 - Accredited cancer program: Valley’s cancer program is accredited from the Commission on Cancer of the American College of Surgeons.
 Valley has also received the Outstanding Achievement Award.